ninabarzh/ipa/content/en/blog/stalkerware-mspy.md

 }
 ```

-*This meta-rule gives support teams a heads-up that **this is no ordinary malware**—there could be a control situation in progress.*
+*This meta-rule gives support teams a heads-up that **this is no ordinary malware**, there could be a control situation in progress.*